someparty/someparty/source/articles/2018-12-02-secret-republic.html.markdown

 [Listen: Never Betters - "Alone" @ SoundCloud](https://soundcloud.com/neverbetters/alone "#")

-Lisa Marr of the legendary Vancouver indie-pop/cuddlecore group [Cub](http://www.cubisaband.com/) recently announced a new EP backed by the [Tranzmitors](https://thetranzmitors.bandcamp.com/).
+<a name="lisamarr"></a>Lisa Marr of the legendary Vancouver indie-pop/cuddlecore group [Cub](http://www.cubisaband.com/) recently announced a new EP backed by the [Tranzmitors](https://thetranzmitors.bandcamp.com/).
 The record will feature four songs, a pair of Cub covers ("Magic 8 Ball" and "Pretty Pictures"), a new take the Fastbacks' "In The Summer," and an original titled "Salvation."

 The 7" will arrive in on January from [Top Drawer Records](https://tdrecs.com/) to coincide with the band's appearance at the upcoming [Seattle Pop Punk Festival](www.seattlepoppunkfestival.com) on January 11.
 That three-day event, which kicks off on January 10, features a strong Canadian contingent, including sets from the Smugglers, the Stand GT, and the Hextalls among others.